Universiti Sains Malaysia: Sports

 USM's sports development and activities are mainly coordinated by its Sports and Recreation Centre, which was established in 1971.
 The university provides sporting facilities such as archery range, cricket, football field, badminton courts, tennis courts, hockey turfs, rugby field, softball, squash courts, swimming pool and basketball courts, which mostly concentrated in the main campus and vary from one campus to another.
 Some of the facilities in the main campus in Penang previously served as venues of major local and international tournaments like the 2000 edition of the national-level multi-sport event Sukma Games, the now-defunct biennial Penang state-level multi sport event Sukpen Games and the 2018 Asia Pacific Masters Games.
 The ground of the main campus was used as one of the venues for the 2008 Under-19 Cricket World Cup and the main venue of the Penang Bridge International Marathon since 1986, before this was relocated to Queensbay Mall in 2008.

 Since 1973, USM organises the Annual Pesta Hoki (Hockey Festival) Hockey Tournament at the Hockey turfs near the USM Stadium and the Minden Grounds in the main campus, inviting both local and international teams to compete for titles across ten age-group categories.
 Another annual international age-group Tournament for Netball – Pesta Bola Jaring (Netball Festival) is organised by the university since 1993, but it is mainly for female participants only.
 The Main Campus Stadium is the venue for the Annual Athletics Meet (Temasya Olahraga Tahunan, TOT) since 1972, partaken by student athletes representing different residential colleges in the university.
 USM also organises various tournaments for its students in other sports like Frisbee, Football and Handball.

 As a public university, Universiti Sains Malaysia is one of the 20 members of the University Sports Council of Malaysia (Majlis Sukan Universiti Malaysia, MASUM).
 It sends representatives to various interuniversity sport competitions every year, including the biennial Higher Education Institution Games (Sukan Institusi Pendidikan Tinggi, SUKIPT) since its inception in 2012 by the Ministry of Higher Education.
-Its highest achievement in the SUKIPT Games was winning 9 gold medals and placed 6th overall in the inaugural edition hosted by Universiti Teknologi MARA (UITM) in Shah Alam, Selangor.
+Its highest achievement in the SUKIPT Games was winning 9 gold medals and placed 6th overall in the inaugural edition hosted by Universiti Teknologi MARA (UITM) in Shah Alam, Selangor, with most of the gold medals came from the sport of Swimming.

 USM has a namesake football club, USM F.C., which consists of mainly university staff members as players.
 Formerly competing in the Malaysia Premier League, it nowadays compete in mostly local veteran football tournaments.
 Apart from football, university staffs also play other sports like Badminton, Handball, Netball, Athletics, Tennis and Table Tennis and participate in various interuniversity staff sport competitions such as the annual Malaysia Interuniversity Staff Games (Sukan Staf Antara Universiti Malaysia, SUKUM).